UtahEFD/QES-Public/README.md

 ./cudaUrb/cudaUrb -q ../data/QU_Files/GaussianHill.xml -s 2 -w -o gaussianHill
 ```

-Note that if you build with a different GCC, you will need to change the module load to use gcc/5.4.0.
-With the slurm file in the run folder, You can then run the script on the nodes.
-For example, assuming you were in the build folder:
+Note that if you build with a different GCC (i.e. 5.4.0), you will need to change the module load to use that version of GCC.
+Once the slurm file has been placed in the run folder, you can then send out the job.
+For example, assuming you are in the build folder and just built the code and we saved the slurm template above as a file rGaussianHill_gpu.slurm:

 ```
-cd ..
+make clean
+make
-cd run
+cd ../run
 sbatch rGaussianHill_gpu.slurm
 ```

+This will create the various NetCDF output files in the run folder, along with any output in the init_error.log and init_out.log files.

 ## Tips and Tricks